kneron/document_center/docs/toolchain/appendix/yolo_example.md

 If we can get correct detection result from the ONNX and provided preprocess and postprocess functions, everything should be correct.

 First, we need to check the preprocess and postprocess methods.
 [Here](<https://github.com/qqwweee/keras-yolo3/blob/master/yolo.py>) is the relevant code.
+We need to move under the `keras_yolo3` before we start in order to import the preprocess and postprocess functions.

 The following is the extracted preprocess:

 ```python
 from yolo3.utils import letterbox_image